conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 var client = factory.CreateClient(httpClientName);
 ```

-is what will cause the request to the DI container for the `HttpClient` to be constructed and returned, and for that configuration code to run and carry out those actions..
+is what will cause the request to the DI container for the `HttpClient` to be constructed and returned, and for that configuration code to run and carry out those actions.

 You can verify this by changing that code and adding this: